Fields awash in Texas bluebonnets and other wildflowers

 March 25, 2023

-Galvanized by swaths of bluebonnets (Lupinus texensis) coloring Austin’s urban roadsides, I drove east on Thursday morning to wander the dirt roads of Industry, a berg of around 273 people.
+Galvanized by swaths of bluebonnets (Lupinus texensis) coloring Austin’s urban roadsides, I drove east on Thursday morning to wander the dirt roads of Industry, a town of around 273 people.
 There I found farmsteads in rolling fields of denim blue.

 The bluebonnets are showing off this spring, blooming a couple of weeks ahead of schedule and in abundance thanks to winter rains, at least around Austin and to the east and south.
 I don’t know if the Hill Country west of Austin has turned blue yet.
 If anyone reading this has a recent report, please share.